A Country-by-country Guide to Europe's Reopening

 Poland is now allowing travelers from specific countries who can show a negative test result for COVID-19 to skip their quarantine process.
 Countries from which travelers are allowed include European Union members, Iceland, Liechtenstein, Norway, Switzerland, Georgia, Japan, Canada, New Zealand, Thailand, South Korea, Tunisia, and Australia.

 Most indoor attractions remain closed in Romania, but hotels and campsites have reopened.
 Dining indoors is not available in many areas of Romania (and whether the indoor restaurants open depend on coronavirus statistics in specific areas).
 Masks must be worn in indoor and outdoor public spaces.
 Curfew in Romania is from 10 p.m. to 5 a.m.
-Currently, non-essential Americans are not allowed into the country, though as Romania is a member of the EU, that may be subject to change this summer.

 San Marino is a landlocked country surrounded by Italy.
 Depending on where travelers in Italy came from, they may have to take a COVID-19 test or quarantine in order to enter San Marino.

 Foreign travelers are welcome in Serbia, provided they can produce a negative COVID-19 PCR or rapid antigen test taken within 48 hours of arrival, according to the U.S. Embassy in Serbia.
-Shops, restaurants, cafes, and parks have reopened in Serbia, and masks are required indoors (and outdoors when social distancing is not an option)
+Shops, restaurants, cafes, and parks have reopened in Serbia, and masks are required indoors (and outdoors when social distancing is not an option).

 According to the U.S. Embassy in Slovakia, "Slovakia's pandemic control measures vary regionally based on its Traffic Light System, which automatically updates restrictions weekly based on local disease indicators."

 Like a number of other European countries, Slovenia is using a color-coded system to determine who is currently allowed into the country.
 Those coming from "green" countries may enter with reduced restrictions.
 Travelers allowed into Slovenia must show a vaccination card, a negative PCR test, or COVID-19 antibodies that are less than six months old.
-Slovenia, as a member of the EU may look to welcome vaccinated travelers this summer.

 U.S. citizens may be required to self-quarantine if the Ministry of Health considers the U.S. a country with a high incidence of COVID-19, the embassy noted.
 Most regions in Ukraine have reopened hotels, restaurants, coffee shops, and cultural institutions with certain restrictions, but it is mandatory to wear masks in public places.